-Configuration of the DI-80xHV router on LAN 2
+Configuration of the Firewall on LAN 2

 The steps to configure the second firewall will be almost identical to the steps for the firewall on the LAN 1.
 The only exception is the "Remote Network" and the "Remote Endpoint" settings.
 Note that the subnets on each LAN connecting through VPN should be different.